pbering/Socker/README.md

 Is is now possible to run Sitecore completely in Docker, you don't have to mess around with databases, IIS or anything, you don't even have to have SQL Server or IIS installed.

-This repository shows how a solution running Sitecore is wired up for development with the flowwing features:
+This repository shows how a solution running Sitecore is wired up for development with the following features:

 - Databases is persisted between restarts
 - Project output are automatically synced into running containers when changes are detected
 - Load balancing multiple Sitecore instances
 - Streaming log output

+So why develop Sitecore solutions with Docker?

+- Getting a solutions up and running is very fast
+- Isolate dependecies and versions (like Mongo, Solr) used for each solution without polluting your workstation
+- Minimize disk space usage, you only have 1 copy of each Sitecore version as a Docker images
+- Potentially run your code inside the *same* container locally as in production

 ## Prerequisites